• fr

 Euromontana welcomes some aligned positions with the European Commission, such as the need for regions to exchange experiences, including through Interreg programmes and the Rural Pact, and the importance of developing rural areas as places to work and live in, with a good quality of life and services.

-However, Euromontana wants to reiterate that economic diversification remains a crucial issue, as stressed in our response to the European Commission’s consultation on brain drain in June 2022.
+However, Euromontana wants to reiterate that economic diversification remains a crucial issue.
 While the European Commission promotes Smart specialisation strategies as a tool to create diversified and skilled jobs, we alert that such strategies, so far implemented in the mountains, remain too often focused on traditional sectors and urban centres, while economic diversification can increase resilience and contribute to revitalise rural areas

 The mountain economy is experiencing major changes.
 Climate change is affecting key sectors, new opportunities are found in promising industries such as the bioeconomy and services are going digital.
 These current and future transformations will require specific skills in our territories.
 Moreover, it is difficult to address employment in the mountains without dealing with the exodus of young graduates.